digital-asset/daml/docs/source/app-dev/app-arch.rst

 .. code-block:: bash

-  daml codegen ts .daml/dist/<your-project-name.dar> -o daml.js
+  daml codegen js .daml/dist/<your-project-name.dar> -o daml.js

 This command will generate a typescript library for each DALF in you DAR.
 In ``create-daml-app``, ``ui/package.json`` refers to these libraries via the